Dynamic PDF Generation based on Typst

 What Oicana offers

-• Version Control Ready - Templates are mostly text files and can live next to your source code.
+- AI and Version Control Ready - Templates are text files.
+They can live next to your code and AI can assist in writing them.

 Example usage